 Games of Skill

-Thus it can be concluded that Indian laws in general differentiate between games of skill and games of chance and specify a strict prohibition on participation and offer of games of chance for stakes, while taking a more favourable position with games of skill.
+Thus it can be concluded that Indian laws, in general, differentiate between games of skill and games of chance and specify a strict prohibition on participation and offer of games of chance for stakes while taking a more favorable position with games of skill.
 In this regard, it may be noted that the Supreme Court of India in one of its verdicts in 1996 concluded that “games involving a ‘substantial or preponderant’ degree of skill would amount to games of ‘mere skill’ ”.

 Further, the West Bengal Gambling and Prize Competition Act, 1957, expressly excludes bridge, poker, rummy, and nap from the definition of gaming or gambling.

-It may be noted that the state legislations of Andhra Pradesh, Tamil Nadu, Sikkim, Telangana, Assam, and Odisha do not permit the playing of ‘games of skill’ for money (“Excluded States”).
+It may be noted that the state legislations of Andhra Pradesh, Arunachal Pradesh, Assam, Meghalaya, Nagaland, Odisha, Sikkim, Telangana do not permit the playing of ‘games of skill’ for money (“Excluded States”).

 If any User residing in the Excluded States is found to be participating in any Real Money Games on the Platform or registers by giving false information, the User will be solely liable in such instance and the Company reserves the right to terminate the User Account without any further notice and refund and/or block any unused funds credited into such User’s account.
 In the event of such breach, the Company also reserves the right to forfeit any winnings or Bonus Amounts as the case may be.
 The Company or the Platform operated by the Company will not be liable for Users’ breach of applicable State laws.